Chemical Reactions

 Mixes Slowly and must shake to mix

-Turns a deep purple when water is added
+Turns a deep purple when water is

 Sugar + Heat